Chr15w1986/Metal-Re-injectionPP4/README.md

 <h1 align=center>Portfolio Project 4</h1>

 <p align=center>Do you love music?
 Oldies?
-Pop music?..<br/>
+Pop music..?<br/>
-Well, here you have the opportunity to hear and rate some of your favourite tracks of all time covered,<br>
+Well, here you have the opportunity to hear and rate some of your favourite tracks of all time, covered <br>
 (in some peoples opinion, ruined) <br>
 by the worlds most unpopular genre of music..
 METAL!</p>
 <br>